rreece/rreece.github.io/outline-of-philosophy/scientific-method.md

 TODO.

+-   See the outline on [scientific realism](scientific-realism.html).
-Unless we have a collective conspiracy, probablistically justifying assumptions of uniformity.
+-   Unless we have a collective conspiracy, probablistically justifying assumptions of uniformity.

-See the outline on [scientific realism](scientific-realism.html).
+-   Ontological implications of science.

 ### Naturalism, Reductionism, and Monism